 Almost all successful retailers take a big role in the community.
 And if they own several stores then they will organise their manager in each location to do so.
 Some raise money for good causes; provide the local football strip; get involved in primary schools such as sponsoring colouring competitions; invite older school children to see how a store works (they are future customers after all) and supply food and drink to the outdoor events that crop up regularly.

-Whether it is the old-fashioned leaflet drops, local paper ads, (and sometimes free editorial gained via simple press releases to inform the paper of your latest improvements/fund raising) or whether it is promotional updates on Facebook and Twitter, the successful retailer keeps everyone informed of what (s)he is up to.
+Whether it is the old-fashioned leaflet drops, local paper ads, (and sometimes free editorial gained via simple press releases to inform the paper of your latest improvements/fundraising) or whether it is promotional updates on Facebook and Twitter, the successful retailer keeps everyone informed of what (s)he is up to.

 You serve the public and you employ staff: you are in the people business.
-So know your customers – actively seek feedback – and since staff is your best asset, play to their strengths.
-Is someone good at the internet?
+So know your customers – actively seek feedback – and since staff are your best asset, play to their strengths.
+Is someone good on the internet?
 Get them to update your FB account and Twitter feeds.
 Another one good at upselling?
 Get them on the till as much as possible.
 Any designer-minded staff will want help to create in-store theatre.
 Many staff like to get involved in calendar events too – dressing up for Hallowe’en and Christmas.

 And once a year, or after winning an award, the successful retailer will want to take staff out for a treat.

 The successful retailer will be good at wearing hats, otherwise known as multi-tasking.
-You need to be a tax collector, bookkeeper, salesman, promoter, good negotiator, service provider, fair employer and part-time policeman (monitoring underage sales).
+You need to be a tax collector, bookkeeper, salesman, promoter, good negotiator, service provider, fair employer and a part-time policeman (monitoring underage sales).

 But then, the more successful you get, the more you can hire outside help for some of it.